ucountergel/faceMaskChecker_sagang/README.md

 #
 @sourcecodester - https://bit.ly/sourcecodester_cams
 #
+#

-Kindly install the needed python libraries found in requirements.txt. (^^)
+To run and install, kindly install the needed python libraries found in requirements.txt. (^^)